 Not only does the Nasdaq require the above listing standards to be met in order for securities to be listed within the index, these securities must maintain these listing standards.
 Compliance teams consistently review securities for compliance with listing standards.
 Should a security fall short of these standards, it is removed from the index.

 Investors, economists, and financial professionals of all types often use the Nasdaq composite index in their work.
 Some of the most common uses for the index include:

 The technology sector consists of some of the largest, most secure companies in the world.
 Names like Apple, Facebook, Amazon, and Alphabet all live and breathe within this sector.
 Many investors see index funds and exchange-traded funds (ETFs) centered around the Nasdaq as a strong investment opportunity.

 Moreover, with assets outside of the technology sector comprising about half of the Nasdaq, tech investors see the index as an opportunity to gain exposure to other sectors while maintaining their focus on tech stocks.

 Criticism of the Nasdaq Composite Index

-While the Nasdaq Composite Index is one of the most widely recognized stock market indexes in the world, it is not without its fair share of critics.
-Some of the most viable criticisms of the Nasdaq Composite Index include:
+While the Nasdaq composite index is one of the most widely recognized U.S. stock market indexes in the world, it is not without its fair share of critics.
+Some of the most viable criticisms of the Nasdaq include: